 - 3.10 The Archdiocese is headed by the Archbishop.
 He appoints a vicar or vicars general to assist him in the governance of the Archdiocese.
-Their authority is the same as that of the Archbishop, although it has to be exercised in his name. - 3.11 According to canon 479 of the code of canon law, "In virtue of his office, the Vicar general has the same executive power throughout the whole diocese as that which belongs by law to the diocesan Bishop: that is, he can perform all administrative acts, with the exception however of those which the Bishop has reserved to himself, or which by law requires special mandate of the Bishop".
+Their authority is the same as that of the Archbishop, although it has to be exercised in his name. - 3.11 According to canon 479 of the code of canon law, diocesan Bishop: that is, he can perform all administrative acts, with the exception however of those which the Bishop has reserved to himself, or which by law requires special mandate of the Bishop".